commercialhaskell/stack/doc/tutorial/package_description.md

 The `Setup.hs` file is a component of the Cabal build system.

 Technically, it is not needed by Stack, but it is considered good practice to include it.
-The file we're using is boilerplate:
+The file we are using is boilerplate:

 ~~~haskell
 import Distribution.Simple